kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/upgrade.md

 You can now apply the upgrade by executing the following command:

-   upgrade apply --management-group capi-system/cluster-api  --cluster-api-version v1alpha3
+   clusterctl upgrade apply --management-group capi-system/cluster-api  --contract v1alpha3
 ```

-The output contains the latest release available for each management group in the cluster/for each Cluster API / API version
+The output contains the latest release available for each management group in the cluster/for each API Version of Cluster API (contract)
 available at the moment.

 # upgrade apply